-10 red flags in corporate ESG
+10 red flags of sustainability

 Here are ten warning signs your company’s ESG strategy is missing the mark.

 6. Your ESG narrative sounds like show and tell at kindergarten.
-Real ESG isn’t buzzword bingo and motherhood statements on your website.
+Real action isn’t buzzword bingo and motherhood statements on your website.
 It should be a programmatic way of solving real world problems in alignment with the company’s purpose and priorities.

 9. You measure inputs, not impacts.
 Counting volunteer days and money spent, doesn’t demonstrate impact and it’s not strategic.
 Impact is about how you’re moving the dial on real world issues.